mano8/Odoo_rafa/README.md

 **Production-ready Odoo server setup** with Docker Compose, optional offline mode, hardware proxy helpers, and custom add-ons/fonts.

-> This repository contains the infrastructure and assets used to run “Rafa’s Odoo server” in a reproducible way.
+> This repository contains the infrastructure and assets used to run “Odoo server” in a reproducible way.

 [![License: Apache-2.0](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](#license)